lightheaded/tom.readme/README.md

 **My dad was an electrics engineer.** This appears to be genetic, because I am drawn to putting together drones, soldering together crazy things using microcontrollers, Raspberry Pis or car parts.

 **I like hiking.** My joints don't, but I still take them out on the trails at least once or twice a month.
 I can never have enough hiking gear.
 Spending time in nature brings clarity to your mind like nothing else.

+**I am learning the ropes of being a captain of inland vessels.** It's a vocational education where you get to be a captain of any inlands vessel, large or small.
+I like learning how things work and ships seemed like a logical step after learning to drive and fly.

 ## Disclaimer